muazsh/ContainerQueryLibrary/README.md

 	*  A lazy version `WhereLazy` of this query is included, and it needs microsoft compiler with at least c++17.

 * Update:
-	*  It allows to update a container based on an updating function and a predicate.
+	*  It updates a container based on an updating function and a predicate.
 	*  Usage:
   ```
 	  list<int> ls{1,2,3,4,5};